martinthomson/escape-report/draft-thomson-escape-report.md

-We also considered the question of whether standardizing Web Packaging confers credibility to aggregators exercising unwelcome control over publisher content, or whether the technical safeguards Web Packaging provides would allow aggregators to cache and serve a wider variety of content.
+We also considered the question of whether standardizing Web Packaging confers credibility to aggregators exercising unwelcome control over publisher content, or whether the technical safeguards Web Packaging provides could allow aggregators to relax their restrictions on the kinds of content they're willing to cache and serve.
 No conclusions were drawn.

 ## Incentives for Web Packages